Dr Christine Campbell

 She's an elected committee member of the BPS Psychology of Sexualities Section and leads the organisation of their annual conference.
 She is also on the International Organising Committee and Scientific Committees for the biannual Non-Monogamies and Contemporary Intimacies Conference which takes place in Europe and the annual International Conference on the Future of Monogamy and Non-Monogamy which takes place in the USA.

 She teaches qualitative and quantitative research methods, introductory courses in critical psychology, and specialist courses in the psychology of intimate relationships.
+She is programme director for the MSc Psychology of Mental Health, including the online research methods bridging course.

 She has been interviewed for various national and international media outlets such as BBC Radio 5 live, The Independent, Stylist Magazine, Mel Magazine, The New Statesman and Die Welt on the topic of consensual non-monogamy.